Draft General Plan update Policy Frameworks

 Petaluma wants its economy to provide opportunities for all community members to support themselves and reach their financial goals.
 Our city is also prioritizing having the funds needed to provide the services and infrastructure our community desires.
 This framework helps fulfill these aims by finding ways to make space for a variety of industries, attracting visitors, and providing transportation options.

-Flood ResiliencE
+Flood ResiliencY

 Located along the Petaluma River, the city experiences the tidal flows that come from the Pacific Ocean via San Francisco Bay and San Pablo Bay.
 As the climate continues to change, the sea level is expected to rise.
 Between 2022 and 2023, the City undertook an in-depth study of the future flooding considerations related to flooding from future storms and from sea level rise.
 The project generated maps showing the potential flooding that might occur as a result of future sea level rise and reflect updated knowledge about areas where the city may experience flooding.
 The Flood Resilience Framework will be available later in Spring 2024 and will include goals and policies that will address the preservation of existing infrastructure and development and that will create a pathway to ensure Petaluma is prepared for the future.